-This summer has loads in store for families!
-We're launching our brand new Learn Together programme to give families more enriching and engaging experiences while on holiday.
+Our new Learn Together programme has been a huge success this summer, giving families more enriching and engaging experiences while on holiday.
 From surfing and sailing to cycling, scuba diving and even polo, families will learn a new sport with their own expert instructor in one of our clients' favourite Mediterranean resorts.
 Lots of learning and laughing are sure to ensue.

 Our Learn Together Polo programme is based at our own polo farm, Polo Valley in Sotogrande, Spain, with excellent facilities, world-class ponies and expert instructors.
 There's also a beautiful guesthouse on-site which is perfect for families, with its own sparkling pool.